 Course Number Course Title Credits BUS 101 Business Foundations and Analysis 4.5 economy.
-Specific to motivating employee a comprehensive view of today's dynamic American businesses opics include starting a small business, satisfying customers, man es, building teams, managing information, managing financial reso and social responsibilities of American businesses.
-Prerequisite: aging operations, ources, and BUS 210 Business Law 4.5 the constitutional bas the legal environment of business organizations.
-It explores the s sis of regulation, social and ethical influences, corporate responsil ns, contracts, torts, agency, bankruptcy and consumer protection. oility, judicial and CIS 111 Introduction to Business Information Systems 4.5 This course will provide an introduction to software-based business applications.
+Specific t motivating employed This course provides a comprehensive view of today's dynamic American businesses and the global economy.
+Specific topics include starting a small business, satisfying customers, managing operations, motivating employees, building teams, managing information, managing financial resources, and exploring the ethical and social responsibilities of American businesses.
+Prerequisite: None BUS 210 Business Law 4.5 the constitutional ba This course surveys the legal environment of business organizations.
+It explores the sources of law and the constitutional basis of regulation, social and ethical influences, corporate responsibility, judicial and administrative systems, contracts, torts, agency, bankruptcy and consumer protection.
+Prerequisite: None CIS 111 Introduction to Business Information Systems 4.5 This course will provide an introduction to software-based business applications.
 Components of the course will include data processing, spreadsheets, decision support systems, and databases.
 Students will acquire knowledge for the purpose of analyzing situations, and determining and applying the appropriate business information systems to address the issue(s) at hand.
-Prerequisite: None MGT 310 Principles of Management and Organization 4.5 including planning, o ement and Organization will expose students to managerial princiorganizing, leading, staffing, and controlling.
-Students will also e ons that contribute to managerial comprehension and effectiveness xplore MKT 305 Marketing Fundamentals 4.5 central to the general analyses that will ent course is to identify and explore the basic concepts and decision-nel functioning of marketing management.
-Students will be introducted and business-to-business marketing by focusing on product, promotion, and distribution.
-Prerequisite: None ed to conceptual
+Prerequisite: None MGT 310 Principles of Management and Organization 4.5 Principles of Management and Organization will expose students to managerial principles and functions, including planning, organizing, leading, staffing, and controlling.
+Students will also explore organizational functions that contribute to managerial comprehension and effectiveness.
+Prerequisite: None MKT 305 Marketing Fundamentals 4.5 The purpose of this course is to identify and explore the basic concepts and decision-making areas that are central to the general functioning of marketing management.
+Students will be introduced to conceptual analyses that will entail consumer and business-to-business marketing by focusing on the four functions of marketing: price, product, promotion, and distribution.
+Prerequisite: None